 Honda Accord Hybrid Performance

 - "With all that hype, I almost expected the Accord Hybrid to fall short, kind of a too-good-to-be-true situation.
-But on my two-hour morning drive I matched the 47 mpg combined rating (our drive was mostly on country roads with 55-mph speed limits), and on an afternoon city driving loop I saw indicated fuel economy numbers in the mid-60s.
-Some other journalists got 70 or 80 mpg on the same loop." -- Jean Knows Cars
+But on my two-hour morning drive I matched the 47 mpg combined rating (our drive was mostly on country roads with 55-mph speed limits), and on an afternoon city driving loop I saw indicated fuel economy numbers in the mid-60s." -- Jean Knows Cars (2014)

 Acceleration and Power

-The 2014 Honda Accord Hybrid has a 2.0-liter, four-cylinder engine and electric motor that combine to make 196 horsepower, as well as a continuously variable transmission (CVT).
-The Accord Hybrid earns an EPA-estimated 50/45 mpg city/highway, which is excellent for the class.
+The 2015 Honda Accord Hybrid has a 2.0-liter, four-cylinder engine and an electric motor that together make 196 horsepower.
+A continuously variable transmission (CVT) is standard.
+The Accord Hybrid earns an EPA-estimated 50/45 mpg city/highway, which is excellent for a midsize hybrid sedan.

 Handling and Braking

 Auto critics say the Honda Accord Hybrid has secure handling, and some report that it’s even a bit sporty on a winding road.
-Some test drivers think the Accord Hybrid’s steering delivers good road feel, while others say it feels a little vague.
-Reviewers say the regenerative brakes are strong without being touchy, which they like.
+A few test drivers think the Accord Hybrid’s steering is well-weighted and delivers good road feel, while others say it’s a little vague.
+Still, the Accord Hybrid pleases reviewers with its comfortable ride.

 Next Steps: Honda Accord Hybrid